danielrcollins1/OED-Expanded/x-additional-material.md

 **Sleep Deprivation**
 - Characters who do not get sufficient rest (typically 6 to 8 hours in a 24 hour period) do not gain the benefits of natural healing, nor can they regain any "per day" special abilities, including spells.
-- Characters who go more than 24 hours without rest suffer a cumulative -1 penalty to rolls and check every 6 hours.
+- Characters who go more than 24 hours without rest suffer a cumulative -1 penalty to rolls/checks every 6 hours.
 In addition they must make a Save vs Death every 6 hours or fall asleep.

 ## Tournaments and Contests